The Los Vaqueros Watershed

 Length 5.6 mi · Climbing 530 ft

-Starts with a walk on a busy gravel road along Los Vaqueros Reservoir, then climbs the scenic West Loop Trail (formerly the Danner Trail) into an attractive blue oak grove with some nice views of Los Vaqueros Reservoir.
+A walk on a busy gravel road along Los Vaqueros Reservoir to an attractive blue oak grove with some nice views of Los Vaqueros Reservoir.
 Usually open in the spring.

 Length 4.2 mi · Climbing 940 ft